(Sorry this is so late today. I'm a bit under the weather. This is a repeat from last year.)

 "Though I speak with the tongues of men and of angels, and have not charity, I am become as sounding brass, or a tinkling cymbal.
 And though I have the gift of prophecy, and understand all mysteries, and all knowledge; and though I have all faith, so that I could remove mountains, and have not charity, I am nothing.
 And though I bestow all my goods to feed the poor, and though I give my body to be burned, and have not charity, it profiteth me nothing" (I Corinthians 13:1-3).

 Few truths should more lead us to grateful praise and thanksgiving.
 Indeed, if God's primary attributes involved His ability rather than His character, we could never be certain of His motivations, purposes, and actions.
 He would rather be like Satan, a being of great power (as given and allowed by God), whose character of self-centeredness results in horrific ways and actions.
-This is not the case, of course, and we may rest our hearts in the eternally unchanging reality that God will always be who He is, and thus will always act in the pristine perfection that expresses the glory of His perfect heart and mind.
+This is not the case, of course, and we may rest our hearts in the eternally unchanging reality that God will always be who He is, and thus will always act in the pristine perfection that expresses His perfect heart and mind.
 "I am the Lord.
 I change not" (Malachi 3:6).

 As David repeatedly commands in Psalm 107, we "we praise the Lord for His goodness, and for His wonderful works to the children of men."
 Note the order: first, His goodness, and then, His wonderful works.
 The sequence must never be reversed, whether in our understanding or in our communication of the Biblical truth of being, and then doing.
 God's heart governs His hand.
 His character guides His capacities.
 Who He is determines what He does.
 Yes, we do well to rejoice in this glory of Divine holiness, and to kneel even in this moment to offer grateful adoration, praise, and thanksgiving for the doings of our Lord that forever originate in His glorious Being.